issleepyhead/issleepyhead/README.md

 - 📫 How to reach me **jtenoriobscs@tfvc.edu.ph**

 - ⚡ Fun fact
-  - I like reading classic litrature books.
+  - I love reading classic litrature books.
-  - Currently studying piano.
+  - Currently studying how to play piano.
   - A chess player.
   - A linux enthusiast.